Pharmacology of Antithrombotic Drugs: Assessing Oral Antiplatelet and Anticoagulant Treatments | Ten Points to Remember

 - Routine monitoring of NOAC agents is not advised.
 However, when necessary, the prothrombin time can be used to make a qualitative assessment of the factor Xa inhibitors, and the activated partial thromboplastin time can be used for the direct thrombin inhibitors.
 Direct antidotes to these agents are not yet available.

-Clinical Topics: Acute Coronary Syndromes, Anticoagulation Management, Dyslipidemia, Prevention, Pulmonary Hypertension and Venous Thromboembolism, Vascular Medicine, Anticoagulation Management and ACS, Anticoagulation Management and Venothromboembolism, Lipid Metabolism, Statins
+Clinical Topics: Acute Coronary Syndromes, Anticoagulation Management, Dyslipidemia, Prevention, Pulmonary Hypertension and Venous Thromboembolism, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), Anticoagulation Management and ACS, Anticoagulation Management and Venothromboembolism, Lipid Metabolism, Statins

 Keywords: Acute Coronary Syndrome, Anticoagulants, Antithrombins, Biotransformation, Blood Platelets, Fibrinolytic Agents, Intracranial Hemorrhages, Ischemic Attack, Transient, Peripheral Vascular Diseases, Platelet Aggregation, Prothrombin Time, Secondary Prevention, Stroke, Venous Thromboembolism, Amiodarone, Aspirin, Cyclooxygenase 1, Factor Xa Inhibitors, Food-Drug Interactions, Heparin, Lovastatin, P-Glycoprotein, Purinergic P2Y Receptor Antagonists, Verapamil, Vitamin K, Warfarin